david-liu/hiking/README.md

 Now, we need to install the python environment and all dependent packages.
 And all steps to build the environment has been scripted in `install_env`.

-So you can install environment just through runing the script.
+So you can install environment just through running the script.
 ```sh
 ./install_env
 ```